TrebledJ/USTSim/README.md

 # USTSim
-Happy little reverse engineering simulation challenge for the HKUST Firebird 2023 Internal CTF.
+Happy little reverse engineering RPG simulation challenge for the HKUST Firebird 2023 Internal CTF.

+Features coloured terminal output, interactive commands (plus some secret commands!), and whatnot.

+Might add NPCs and other events in the future, perhaps for another CTF challenge. :)